stefanp312/LEDcube/README.md

 **Custom Millis**

-The built-in millis function was rewritten by tracking the number of overflow interrupted that occur on hardware timer 2 of the Arduino.A timer prescaler value of 64 was used as it brought the duration closest to 1 millisecond.
-There was some roundoff error which was ignored since no more than a second is being timed.
+The built-in millis function was rewritten by tracking the number of overflow interrupted that occur on hardware timer 2 of the Arduino.
+A timer prescaler value of 64 was used as it brought the duration closest to 1 millisecond.
+There was some roundoff error which was ignored since no more than a second is being timed before reseting the timer register.
 In one second, the maximum possible error is 24 milliseconds which is negligible in this use case.